-All materials, data, and code are openly available at https://osf.io/3hkre/.
+All materials, data (raw and processed), and code are openly available at https://osf.io/3hkre/.
 This link also contains analysis pre-registration plan, as well as documented amendments.
 Sample size was based on availability of resources (i.e., we collected as much data as possible in a single semester).
 All code has been checked for reproducibility.
 The study was reviewed and approved by the Stanford University IRB (protocol #: 67335; protocol title: “Research participant experiences”).

 Results